 Jay Gard ’08 graduated cum laude with a B.A. from Tulane University where he double majored in English and Film Studies.
 Today, he lives in Los Angeles, CA where he pursues his life-long passion for filmmaking.

 Bis earned her medical degree from Tulane University School of Medicine, an M.S. in clinical and health services research from the Dartmouth Institute for Health Policy and Clinical Practice and B.S. in biochemistry from Mount Holyoke College.

 Insights, our annual magazine, features stories and news from the previous academic year, along with Alumni News & Notes.
-The 2019-2020 edition cover story illustrates Whitfield’s adaptability, flexibility, and resiliency in the face of the challenges presented by COVID-19.
-In addition, the magazine features stories and news from the 2019-2020 academic year.
+The 2020-2021 edition cover story shares our exciting building plans to transform our campus over time!
+In addition, the magazine features stories and news from the 2020-2021 academic year.
 Our magazine is mailed to all alumni for whom we have current mailing addresses.
 To read the electronic version of the magazine, click the button below.